brittonlaroche/realm-tensorflow/README.md

 ![Save Web Hook](./img/SaveTFModelWH.png)

 Now we need to make sure we add the function for the Webhook's request editor.
 Once teh webhook is saved the function editor should appear.
 You can always get to the function editor by pressing the __"Function Editor"__ tab right next to the __"Settings Tab"__.
+Cut and paste the code below.
+Save the changes and then be sure to __"Review and Deploy"__ changes.

 ```js
 // This function is the webhook's request handler.